LiaScript/docs/README.md

 ```
 <script>@input</script>

+                               --{{2}}--
+It is possible to re-run the example, but you can also make changes, such as the number of loops.
+When you execute your modified example, a new version will be added to the end of the list.
+It is possible to go back and forth between versions and if a previous version gets modified, this will create append also new version.

-#### Projects
+### Projects

                 --{{0}}--
-Multiple different code snippets can be combined to form a larger project.
-It
+Multiple different code snippets can be combined to form a larger projects too.
-requires to write them in a row.
-You can give them names, if you add a second
+It requires to write them in a row.
-parameter after the highlighting definition.
-Add a `+` or `-` to the front of
+You can give them names, if you add a second parameter after the highlighting definition.
-your filename, in order to indicate, if it should be visible by default or not.
+Add a `+` or `-` to the front of your filename, in order to indicate, if it should be visible by default or not.

                 --{{1}}--
-As mentioned earlier the `@input` macro gets substituted by the input of the
-editor and you can pass a number to indicate which macro should be substituted
-by which code block (`@input(0)` is equivalent to `@input`).
+As previously mentioned the `@input` macro gets substituted by the input of the editor, but you can pass also a number to indicate which macro should be substituted by which code block (`@input(0)` is equivalent to `@input`).

 ```` markdown
 ``` js     -EvalScript.js